 Professor Rosa Lastra with Graham Nicholson, Bank of England

-In the latest Research Assessment Exercise (RAE 2008) we were ranked seventh in England, based on 60 per cent of our research activity classed as world-leading (4* the highest score possible) or internationally excellent (3*).
-The independent assessment of research quality takes into account the quality of research outputs, research environment and esteem indicators.
+In the latest Research Excellence Framework (REF 2014) we were ranked ninth in England, based on 86 per cent of our research activity classed as world-leading (4* the highest score possible) or internationally excellent (3*).
+The independent assessment of research quality takes into account the quality of research outputs, research environment and research impact.

 We adopt a wide spectrum of approaches to legal research, including doctrinal, theoretical, applied, comparative, historical, sociological, empirical and interdisciplinary perspectives.
 Members of the School of Law are actively involved in public affairs in the UK, European institutions and international bodies, and have leading roles in legal scholarship.

 Our research centres and institutes host regular seminars and conferences and create a vibrant research culture, which is further sustained by a strong PhD programme (137 research students in 2014, including those at writing up stage), and a continuing policy of active engagement with researchers in other departments and universities, as well as those in the wider legal and policy community.

 Professor Roger Cotterrell, Centre for Law and Society in a Global Context Conference